Josefa de Óbidos: Works

 In the course of her career, Josefa de Óbidos received many important public commissions for altarpieces and other paintings to be displayed in churches and monasteries throughout central Portugal.
 Examples include the six canvases for the Saint Catherine altarpiece for the church of Santa Maria de Óbidos in 1661, six paintings representing Saint Theresa of Ávila (1672–1673) for the Carmelite Convent of Cascais, an Adoration of the Shepherds for the convent of Santa Madalena in Alcobaça (1669), and four paintings for the Casa de Misericórdia of Peniche (1679).

 Many of her still-life paintings, considered her specialty, are now preserved in the Museu Nacional de Arte Antiga in Lisbon.
 Among her most famous still lifes are a series of paintings of the months of the year, painted in collaboration with her father and now dispersed among various private collections; each of these paintings consists of a landscape background with a still life in the foreground, composed of the animals, fruits, and vegetables consumed in that month.
 While these paintings appear to be secular still-life paintings on the surface, they also have religious meaning and may be connected to Franciscan religiosity.
 An example of one of her religious paintings would be The Pascal Lamb which conveys ideas of piety and sacrifice.
 Taken as a whole, these paintings represent the passage of time, the inevitability of death, and the possibility of rebirth.

 Her best known portrait is that of Faustino das Neves, dated c.
 1670, which is in the Municipal Museum of Óbidos.

+On Christmas Eve 2014, the work A Sagrada Família from 1644, located in a chapel at the Convent of Santa Cruz do Buçaco, was destroyed in a fire.
+A subsequent investigation proved to be inconclusive despite having included laboratory examinations of samples removed by the Judiciary Police at the scene of the incident, and concluded that contextualized painting pigments from the 17th century were in fact identified, namely white lead pigment and ochre.